ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   Subscribe to the `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ and keep your matrix up to date in accordance to related announcements.
   Timely add new ansible-core versions and consider dropping support and testing against its EOL versions.

-  If your collection repository is under the ansible-collections GitHub organization, please keep in mind that the number of testing jobs is limited and shared across all the collections in the organization, so please test only against necessary and relevant entities.
+  If your collection repository is under the ``ansible-collections`` GitHub organization, please keep in mind that the number of testing jobs is limited and shared across all the collections in the organization.
+So, focusing on good test coverage of your collection, please avoid testing against unnecessary entities such as ``ansible-core`` EOL versions your collection does not support.

 * You MUST run the ``ansible-test sanity`` command from the `latest stable ansible-base/ansible-core branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.